 Article 10 Freedom of expression

-The right to free expression would be meaningless if it only protected certain types of expression – so (subject to certain limitations) the right will protect both popular and unpopular expression, including speech that might shock others.
+The right to free expression would be meaningless if it only protected certain types of expression.
+So Article 10 protects both popular and unpopular expression – including speech that might shock others – subject to certain limitations.

-- the interests of national security, territorial integrity or public safety;
+- national security, territorial integrity or public safety

-- preventing the disclosure of information received in confidence; or
+- preventing the disclosure of information received in confidence

 - maintaining the authority and impartiality of the judiciary.